TwoStoryRobot/eslint-config/README.md

 npm install --save-dev eslint eslint-plugin-jest
 ```

+If you are using NPM >5 you can also do this:

+    npx install-peerdeps --dev @twostoryrobot/eslint

 ### Scripts

 Now you can add a script to your project's package.json that calls eslint and